 Substantial Case Expenses

 Brain injury litigation is expensive.
 Comprehensive medical evaluations, neuropsychological testing, life care planning, expert depositions, and trial testimony can easily cost $100,000 or more before trial even begins.
-Attorneys must have the financial resources to advance these costs and the judgment to know which expenses will prove worthwhile.
+Attorneys must have the financial resources to advance these costs.

 Sophisticated Defense Tactics